-You speculated with friends over drinks, laughed over possible names, found the capital to get this whole pipe-dream off the ground, and here you are—opening night.
-But, which beers, wines, and spirits should you have in stock?
+You speculated with friends over drinks, laughed over possible names, found the capital to get this whole pipedream off the ground, and here you are—opening night.
+But, which beers, wines, and spirits should you have in your bar inventory system?
 You’re going to need items on your shelves that appeal to a broad audience.
-Our comprehensive product checklist below illustrates how to stock your bar to keep patrons coming back time and time again.
+Our comprehensive product checklist below illustrates how to stock a bar to keep patrons coming back time and time again.

 Before we begin, here are some terms to keep in mind:

 Well – Spirits you’ll use when patrons don’t name a spirit brand in a drink order.
 (Example: Gin and tonic.)
 Your well bottles are often the best deal for both the bar and the customer.

 Call – Spirits you’ll use when patrons do name—or “call”—a specific spirit brand in a drink order.
 (Example: Tanqueray and tonic.)
 ‘Call’ bottles tend to be your more popular brands, but are generally not the most expensive.

 Premium – Also known as top-shelf, these items are usually the most expensive and carry a more refined reputation.
 These bottles are often on display on your back bar or in display cases to pique customers’ interest.